tusharsahni/Credit_Card_Dashboard/README.md

 Filter data according to income brackets.
 These filters allow users to drill down into specific segments and gain deeper insights into the credit card financial data.

+## Contact
+For any questions or support, please contact the dashboard administrator at [tusharsahni1234@gmail.com].
 Thank you for using the Credit Card Financial Dashboard!